stracker-phil/gdpr-cache-script-styles/readme.txt

 3. The options-page displays a list of all cached files and gives the option to invalidate all files.

 == Changelog ==

+= 1.0.1 =

+* New: A "Purge Cache" button to the plugin options page
+* New: Include a User-Agent when requesting remote files, to fetch WOFF2 fonts from Google instead of large TTF files
+* Fix: Correctly determine asset type from file extension to avoid "tmp" types
+* Improve: Color coding of the cache-status on the plugin options page
+* Improve: Local cache 1files reflect the entire remote URL, to add transparency over the file contents
+* Improve: Fix some typos and remove unused code

 = 1.0.0 =